igtimi/docs/docs/YachtBot Products/YachtBot/Precision DGPS/RTK - Subscribing Rovers to a Base Station.md

 ---
-title: "Precision DGPS/RTK - Subscribing Rovers to a Base Station"
+title: Precision DGPS/RTK - Subscribing Rovers to a Base Station
 date: 2021-08-18
 ---

 # Precision DGPS/RTK - Subscribing Rovers to a Base Station

 How to subscribe to a YachtBot base station